iipc/warc-specifications/specifications/cdx-format/cdx-2015/index.md

 >
 > (You can see it as the default in their CDX-Writer: https://github.com/internetarchive/CDX-Writer/blob/master/cdx_writer.py#L37)
 >
-> An older 9-field format that was in use a few years back was:
+> An older 9-field format that was in use a few years back:
 >
 >     CDX N b a m s k r V g
 >